General Confederation of Labour (Argentina): Assassinations of the leadership and conflict with the far left

 The 1969 assassination of UOM Secretary General Augusto Vandor, and that of the CGT Secretary General, José Alonso, in 1970, created a power vacuum that left Vandor's conservative successor at the UOM, Lorenzo Miguel, at the CGT's leading power-broker.
-He leveraged his influence to advance a rival within the UOM, José Ignacio Rucci, as the new Secretary General of the CGT.
+He used his influence to advance a rival within the UOM, José Ignacio Rucci, as the new Secretary General of the CGT.
 The pragmatic Miguel thus turned a rival into an ally, while impeding the more combative Light and Power workers' leader, Agustín Tosco, from rising to the powerful post.

 Rucci maintained good relations with the dictatorship and earned the aging Perón's friendship.
 The next years were blemished by often bloody internal disputes and the fight against the leftist Montoneros, however, and in September 1973, a commando killed Secretary-General Rucci.
 The Montoneros, who neither claimed responsibility nor denied it, were accused of Rucci's death, and the event triggered an escalating conflict between left and right-wing Peronists spearheaded by the Montoneros and the Argentine Anticommunist Alliance, respectively.
 Other CGT leaders killed by leftists include Machine and Autoworkers Union head Dirk Kloosterman and Construction Union head Rogelio Coria.